Table Matchmaker

 Internal, Mechanics-oriented.
 The precision of the table.

-The Thinker processes tactics internally before acting, thinks several turns ahead, tracks details across the whole session, and is quietly responsible for outcomes that look routine but were not.
+The Thinker processes tactics internally before acting.
+They are the ones who often think several turns ahead, which can cause a delay in the combat session.
+They track details meticulously across the whole session, and are quietly responsible for outcomes that look routine but were not.

 The 8 Kinds of Fun